Documentation

 Data Sources

-All data are gathered and summarized from official statistics released by USDA's National Agricultural Statistics Service through QuickStats.
-Information on NASS' methodology and data quality is also available on the USDA, NASS website.
+All data are compiled and summarized from official statistics released by USDA's National Agricultural Statistics Service through QuickStats.
+Information on NASS' methodology and data quality is available on the USDA, NASS website.

 Updates